MarchiyGV/Segregation/README.md

 There are several steps of modelling implemented in scripts:

 - <strong>create_GB.py</strong> - creating sequence of smallest polycrystall supercells "GB_projects/S3_210/0K_structures/GB_E659_N80_count1.dat", where E659 - means that GB energy is 659kJ/mole, N80 - structure consist of 80 atoms, count1 - id of structure.
 User should choose optimal one from it (with minimum energy, but without defects).
-Chosen structure should be moved to "GB_projects/S3_210/dat" folder (it may be done automatically with renaming to "initial.dat").
+Chosen structure should be moved to "GB_projects/S3_210/dat" folder (it may be done automatically.
+Code adapted from Mark Tschopp et al. (https://materialsdata.nist.gov/handle/11256/358) with renaming to "initial.dat").
 For convinience name of this structure (e.g. "initial.dat") is writed to "GB_projects/S3_210/conf.txt" file in format "init initial.dat", where "init" - name of step.
 It can be created manually or automatically.
 - <strong>berendsen_relax.py</strong> replicate and relax structure (with barostat and thermostat) to target temperature and zero pressure.